cryptosubh/blog/_drafts/Data-Engineering.md

 title: Data Engineering
 ---

-Data engineering is like finance in that there is a lot of jargon and you just have to hang out with people who use the language until it all sinks in.
+Software engineering is like finance in that there is a lot of jargon and you just have to hang out with people who use the language until it all sinks in.
 There will probably come a time when words like *throughput* and *atomicity* feel obvious to me, but for now they just feel really unnatural.
 I pretty much look up *throughput* every time I read it (or hear it).

 Vocab and definitions come from *Designing Data-Intensive Applications* by Martin Kleppman.